Abstract Base Classes

 The content must be a type that can convert to a string through

-parameter must be provided.To upload a single file, the
+str(content).
+If the content is set toNone(the default), then theembedparameter must be provided.To upload a single file, the

-and it must be a rich embed type.- Parameters:
+embedparameter is provided, it must be of typeEmbedand it must be a rich embed type.- Parameters:

 content (